matt-kimball/allocscope/README.md

 cargo install --path allocscope-view
 ```

+If you are modifying the functionality of allocscope, you can run integration tests by executing
+the `test.sh` script in the root directory of the repository.

 Statically linked binaries can also be built using the `build-static/build.sh` script, though this requires
 Docker installed on the build system.